Herd mentality

-Herd, mob, or pack mentality describes how people can be influenced by the majority.
+Herd mentality is the tendency for people's behavior or beliefs to conform to those of the group they belong to.
+The concept of herd mentality has been studied and analyzed from different perspectives, including biology, psychology, and sociology.
+This psychological phenomenon can have profound impacts on human behavior.

-Social psychologists study the related topics of group intelligence, crowd wisdom, groupthink, and deindividuation.
+Social psychologists study the related topics of collective intelligence, crowd wisdom, groupthink, and deindividuation.

 History

 The idea of a "group mind" or "mob behavior" was first put forward by 19th-century social psychologists Gabriel Tarde and Gustave Le Bon.
 Herd behavior in human societies has also been studied by Sigmund Freud and Wilfred Trotter, whose book Instincts of the Herd in Peace and War is a classic in the field of social psychology.
 Sociologist and economist Thorstein Veblen's The Theory of the Leisure Class illustrates how individuals imitate other group members of higher social status in their consumer behavior.
-More recently, Malcolm Gladwell in The Tipping Point, examines how cultural, social, and economic factors converge to create trends in consumer behavior.
+More recently, Canadian journalist Malcolm Gladwell in The Tipping Point, examines how cultural, social, and economic factors converge to create trends in consumer behavior.
 In 2004, the New Yorker's financial columnist James Surowiecki published The Wisdom of Crowds.

 Twenty-first-century academic fields such as marketing and behavioral finance attempt to identify and predict the rational and irrational behavior of investors.
 (See the work of Daniel Kahneman, Robert Shiller, Vernon L. Smith, and Amos Tversky.)
 Driven by emotional reactions such as greed and fear, investors can be seen to join in frantic purchasing and sales of stocks, creating bubbles and crashes.
 As a result, herd behavior is closely studied by behavioral finance experts in order to help predict future economic crises.